 - Provide the coordinator, after the project is completed, with an assessment of the student’s overall performance relative to expectations and taking into account any unforeseen difficulties

-Three of the four formal class meetings give the students experience in presenting short research talks as one might give at a research conference.
+The formal class meetings give the students experience in presenting short research talks as one might give at a research conference.
 They also serve to check on the student’s progress during the year.
-Each student will give three presentations as described above, in addition to the one-on-one rehearsal with the coordinator.
-The Proposal and Progress Report talks will not be marked but the coordinator will assess them and give constructive criticism.
+Each student will give presentations as described above, in addition to the one-on-one rehearsal with the coordinator.
+The Progress Report talk will provide an opportunity to gain constructive feedback from both the coordinator and your peers.
 For all the talks, assistance with preparation of necessary Powerpoints, overheads, demonstrations, etc can be obtained from the student’s faculty advisor or the course coordinator.
 Written Proposal and Progress Reports will be marked.